oVirt/ovirt-site/source/documentation/upgrade-guide/appe-Manually_Updating_Hosts.html.md

 3. Click **Management** → **Maintenance**.

-4. Update the host:
+4. Update the host (does not apply for clean installation):

-        # yum update
+       # yum update ovirt-node-ng-image-update

 5. Reboot the host to ensure all updates are correctly applied.